 Waikiki (Hawaiian for ‘Sprouting Water’) Beach is one of the most famous beaches not only in Hawaii but in the world.
-The two mile stretch of white sand coast is excellent for swimming, surfing, sunbathing and of course for searching for Hawaiian treasures – seashells.
-Hawaiian seashells are difficult to compare to seashells from any other places in the United States, after all Hawaii is an exotic tropical destination.
+The two-mile stretch of white sand coast is excellent for swimming, surfing, sunbathing and of course for searching for Hawaiian treasures—seashells.
+Hawaiian seashells are difficult to compare to seashells from any other place in the United States; after all, Hawaii is an exotic tropical destination.
 And like most of the beaches on tropical islands, Hawaiian beaches are full of glamorous and colorful shells.
 Native Hawaiians widely use seashells for everyday life.
-And not only for jewelry or design, but as a fish hook and even as a horn to herald their ceremonies.
-Waikiki sees thousands of snorkelers, scuba divers and beach goers every day, each one looking for that souvenir seashell to bring back home.
+And not only for jewelry or design but as a fish hook and even as a horn to herald their ceremonies.
+Waikiki sees thousands of snorkelers, scuba divers and beachgoers every day, each one looking for that souvenir seashell to bring back home.
 The easiest way to find a seashell on a beach is to walk in the surf when the tide is coming in.
 The most frequently seen shells on Waikiki Beach are Cowrie shells, used by Hawaiians as an octopus lure.
 Cone shells are also commonly found on Waikiki Beach, particularly the Hebrew Cone, the Spiteful Cone and the Golden Yellow Cone.
-Swollen Bubble, Adam’s Bubble and Paper Bubble, which also can be spotted on Waikiki Beach, are commonly used for jewelry, thanks to its contrasting colorful look.
+Swollen Bubble, Adam’s Bubble and Paper Bubble, which also can be spotted on Waikiki Beach, are commonly used for jewelry, thanks to their contrasting colorful look.

 Sanibel and Captiva Islands, Florida